 OK, I have been tinkering with the opening chapters of my Introduction to Formal Logic, trying to improve them for the planned second edition.
-Here then are the early chapters up to and including the first Interlude, in an initial re-draft [updated Aug 31].
+Here then are the early chapters up to and including the first Interlude, in an initial re-draft [link now removed].
 Some quick notes:

 - I haven’t yet revised the end-of-chapter Exercises.

 - If you don’t know my book, then as in the first edition, Chapters 1 to 3 correspond roughly to e.g. the preamble chapter in Benson Mates’s book.
 Then Chapters 4 and 5 say something about showing invalid inference are invalid by the counterexample trick, and about showing valid inference are valid by coming up with multi-step proofs.